Glavin001/atom-gitter/README.md

 To add your own custom keyboard shortcuts, go to `Atom` ➔ `Open Your Keymap`.

-- `gitter:toggle` - Toggle (open/close) the top panel to compose a new message.
+- `gitter:toggle-compose-message` - Toggle (open/close) the top panel to compose a new message.
 - `gitter:send-selected-code` - Send the currently selected source code over Gitter.
 - `gitter:send-message` - Send the current message in the compose panel
 - `gitter:open-messages` - Open the Messages panel